 Dog sitters are often hired when dog owners are out of town.
-They are required to make multiple visits at the dog owner’s home or to bring the client’s dog into theirs.
-While there is no standard fee for this service, it would be best to negotiate depending on the duration of the stay and the special needs of the dog, if any.
+They are required to make multiple visits to the dog owner’s home or bring the client’s dog into theirs.
+While there is no standard fee for this service, it would be best to negotiate depending on the duration of the stay and the dog’s special needs, if any.
 Because the nature of dog-sitting is a physical service, it would be best to consider insurance for pet sitting businesses for peace of mind.
 This will ensure that you, your clients, and the team will be well covered and protected.

 Kennel managers can earn between $25,000 to $40,000, depending on the size of the kennel they manage.
-They are usually employed by dog breeders and dog show handlers because of the number of dogs they house.
-Their job is to stay in charge of the general welfare of the dogs by keeping the kennels clean, making sure the dogs are groomed and kept healthy by following their scheduled meals and exercise.
+Dog breeders and dog show handlers usually employ them because of the number of dogs they house.
+Their job is to stay in charge of the general welfare of the dogs by keeping the kennels clean, making sure the dogs are groomed and keeping healthy by following their scheduled meals and exercise.

 In addition, they must also report if there are any behavioral changes in the dogs they handle.
-While there is no education requirement to be a kennel manager, it is preferred to start out as kennel assistants to familiarize with the workflow.
+While there is no education requirement to be a kennel manager, starting out as a kennel assistant is preferred to familiarize yourself with the workflow.

 Dog walkers pick up their clients’ dogs and return them at the end of the stroll.
-They usually walk more than one dog at a time and decide how many they could handle at a single stroll.
-Dog walkers usually charge by the session.
+They usually walk more than one dog at a time and decide how many they can handle at a single stroll.
+The session usually charges dog walkers.
 There are no standard fees for dog walking.
 It would be best to know the running rate in the area and negotiate with potential clients.

 Doggy Day Care

-In doggy daycare, meanwhile, owners leave their dogs and pick them up again at the end of the day.
+Meanwhile, in doggy daycare, owners leave their dogs and pick them up again at the end of the day.
 For an extra fee, owners can leave their dogs overnight.
-Services include grooming, basic obedience training and group play with other dogs in the daycare.
+Services include grooming, basic obedience training, and group play with other dogs in the daycare.
 Pet daycares usually charge between $10-25 per day.

-For behavior modification, they will train the dogs but also teach owners how to sustain the effects of the training.
-While there is no educational background required to be able to train dogs, an apprenticeship under an experienced dog trainer and becoming certified are highly preferred.
+For behavior modification, they will train the dogs and teach owners how to sustain the training effects.
+While there is no educational background required to train dogs, an apprenticeship under an experienced dog trainer and becoming certified are highly preferred.
 An experienced trainer can earn up to $40,000 per year.

-Dog breeders focus primarily on the production of purebred puppies that are meant to be show dogs, companions or breeding stocks.
-Apart from kennel management, they assist in problematic births, study pedigree and register their dogs in breed associations.
-They usually focus on hunting or house-trained dogs and make sure they are well-adept in the physical standards and behavior for the breed they choose.
+Dog breeders focus primarily on producing purebred puppies that are meant to be show dogs, companions, or breeding stocks.
+Apart from kennel management, they assist in complicated births, study pedigree, and register their dogs in breed associations.
+They usually focus on hunting or house-trained dogs and make sure they are well-adept in the physical standards and behavior of the breed they choose.
 Breeders usually coordinate with veterinarians and groomers to make sure their dogs are in tiptop shape and style.

 Dog Show Handler

 There are many job opportunities in working with canines.
-With the networks and a good amount of research, you can find apprenticeships that are available if you are determined to pursue this career path.
-But more than the training, the most integral part of this career path is not only to get financial fulfillment, but also to have a passion for pups.
+With the networks and a good amount of research, you can find available apprenticeships if you are determined to pursue this career path.
+But more than the training, the most integral part of this career path is to get financial fulfillment and have a passion for pups.
 If you are passionate about dogs, it might be time to give these career choices a try.